What to Wear Birding: A Guide to Practical Clothing and Accessories

 Camera rollup backpack (keeps all my stuff dry and accessible)

-Dry bags (keeps gear dry, good for kayaks)
+Dry bags (keeps gear dry, good for kayaking)

 Disclosure: This post contains affiliate links.
 If you purchase through these links, I may earn a small commission at no additional cost to you.
 As an Amazon Associate I earn from qualifying purchases.